 Side effects of red yeast rice are rare but can include:

 - Stomach ache or bloating

-- Muscle aches and weakness -- this can lead to a serious condition called rhabdomyolysis, and you should stop taking red yeast rice immediately and call your doctor
+- Muscle aches and weakness -- this can lead to a rare but serious condition called rhabdomyolysis.
+Stop taking red yeast rice immediately and call your doctor

 Pregnancy and Breastfeeding